SIMPLE WAYS TO MANAGE YOUR DAY AND MAKE LIFE EASIER (SOME FUN, SOME SERIOUS, ALL HELPFUL).

 Cover food in the microwave.
 The food you’re reheating is likely going to splatter all over the place.
 Go ahead and cover it with a paper towel to minimize the mess you’ll have to clean up later.

 Choose ONE spot for your keys.
 Personally, I use a key organizer that’s hanging in my laundry room adjacent to the garage.
-(I’m loving this adorable songbird key organizer from Wayfair and this rustic key—or coat— organizer on Amazon.)
+But I’m loving the fun nature of this mail + key organizer you can buy on Amazon!

 Clean something every day.
 Anything.
 Pick up that giant pet hair deposit left by your dog or cat.
 Wipe down your coffee table or window sills.
-Put dirty clothes into the hamper.
-It’ll freshen up your space, make your designated cleaning day a little easier, and help you feel more accomplished.
+Move dirty clothes from the bathroom floor into the hamper.
+It’ll freshen up your space, make your designated cleaning day a little easier and help you feel more accomplished.
+(It’s also one of these 9 healthy daily habits that’ll improve your life.)

 Throw out leftovers (before they grow mold).
 Gross, I know.
 But sometimes after that first week passes and the food goes untouched, it stays.
 Get it out now so you don’t end up adopting yet another fur baby.